eclipse-iceoryx/iceoryx/doc/website/advanced/best-practice-for-testing.md

 New code shall be created with testability in mind.
 Legacy code shall be refactored if it is not testable.

 In general, the **Arrange Act Assert** pattern shall be used.
-This makes it trivial to isolate a test failure, since only one aspect of the code is tested at a time.
+This makes it trivial to isolate a test failure, since only one state transition is tested at a time.
 These two [blog](https://defragdev.com/blog/2014/08/07/the-fundamentals-of-unit-testing-arrange-act-assert.html)
 [posts](https://medium.com/@pjbgf/title-testing-code-ocd-and-the-aaa-pattern-df453975ab80) explain the **AAA** pattern in more detail.